cd-slash/blackjack-game/README.md

  - [ ] Dealer is dealt 1 face-up card and 1 face-down card initially
  - [ ] `hit` action deals 1 additional card to player
  - [ ] `stand` ends player input and reveals dealer cards
+ - [ ] `double` action increments bet by original bet value and deals 1 card only
+ - [ ] `split` action moves 1 card to second hand and plays each hand independently
  - [ ] player hand value > 21 ends hand
  - [ ] dealer cards are not revealed when player is bust
+ - [ ] Game exits when shuffle point reached
+ - [ ] Game exits when chip stack > 999,999
+ - [ ] Game exits when chip stack == 0

 ### Hand outcome